pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 	3. `rm -rf old_styleguides/x.x` where `x.x` is the major and minor version of your release (e.g. 3.0)
 	4. `cp -r build/ old_styleguides/x.x`
 	5. `rm -rf old_styleguides/x.x/*.*/` this will remove copies of old styleguides in your current styleguide (the older styleguides should already be stored in `old_styleguides`
+	5. If you are releasing a new major or minor version, add a link in `docs/other-versions.scss`
 	6. `gulp ci`
 	7. `cd ../library`